 - Messaging team—Deliverability is no longer put at risk by something completely outside your control, and application traffic won’t impact the reputation of your sending IPs.
 If an issue occurs with an app, it won’t affect user-generated or marketing emails.
 Also, brand reputation is isolated from third-party partners sending from your domains.

-- Security team—You can reduce the risk associated with having an overly permissive SPF record and have centralized control to turn off applications, including third-party apps sending on your behalf, if they are suspect.
+- Security team—You can reduce the risk associated with having an overly permissive SPF record and have centralised control to turn off applications, including third-party apps sending on your behalf, if they are suspect.
 This is especially important for third-party SaaS providers that use shared IP addresses and are ripe for abuse.

 Need help creating your transactional email sending environment?